CS302spr23/hw-4-Dawson-Rudolph/MarkdownDemo.md

 Our colors here at MNSU are `#BF40BF` and `#FFD700`.

 <!-- Pictures -->
-Here is a picture of one of my favorite basketball players.
+Here is a picture of one of my favorite basketball players:

 ![Basketball player](/images.jpeg)

 <!-- Lists -->